 Every project management program has a different way of organizing its user interface, and I am pleased to say that Redbooth has one of the easiest UIs to navigate.
-There is very little clutter, with four main menu items: Dashboard, Workspaces, HD Meetings, and Reports.
-On the right side of the screen, there is a group chat area, and at the bottom left corner is the “Create Button” used to create new workspaces, tasks, or 1:1 chats.
-In all, I really like it, though the Create Button can get in the way sometimes.
+There is very little clutter, with four main menu items: Dashboard, Workspaces, and Reports.
+It is quick to learn, clean, and just darn well designed.
 In addition to the beautiful and practical interface, Redbooth provides a variety of other time/effort-saving features:

 - Workspaces: Every project management program has a different word to refer to projects, and with Redbooth that word is ‘workspaces’.
 I think it is a great choice in words, and really helps set the tone for the whole application.
 After all, this is where you come to get work done.
 You can add members to workspaces and start assigning them tasks

 - Quick-Add: With the Redbooth quick-add feature, you can create multiple new tasks in your workspaces by quickly typing in the task name and hitting enter.
 Details, if you wish, may be filled in later, but it’s a good way to get ideas out of your head and into a more permanent format.